 - A, B, C, D [4 bits each] Components of Source Physical Address (A.B.C.D).
 See Section 8.7. - Supports_AI [1 bit] Set to 1 if the Sink supports at least one function that uses information carried by the ACP, ISRC1, or ISRC2 packets.
-If Supports_AI is set (=1), then the Sink shall accept and process any ACP, ISRC1 or ISRC2 packet with no regard to non-zero values in fields defined as Reserved in this specification and shall receive, with no adverse effects, ACP packets with values in the ACP_Type field not defined in this specification.
+If Supports_AI is set (=1), then the Sink shall accept and process any ACP, ISRC1 or ISRC2 packet with no regard to non-zero values in fields defined as Reserved in this specification.
 If the Sink does not support ACP, ISRC1 or ISRC2 packets, Supports_AI shall be clear (=0).